Straight to the Point

 The Jo Chef Superior RX produced the most uniform, consistent caramelization—striking a balance between adequate heat output and flame spread.
 Others like the Bernzomatic TS4000 and TS8000 were a bit too powerful for this application and produced burnt spots if I wasn’t careful.
 Lower-intensity models such as the Sondiko Culinary Torch and Bernzomatic ST2200T Micro Butane Torch took much longer to caramelize the sugar, which led to curdling in the custard base underneath.

 We've hinted at it in our tests, but, in one breath: Toasting creme brûlée!
 Searing sous vide steaks!
 Melting cheese!
 Scaring squirrels away from the bird feeder! (okay, minus the last one; we love animals).
 In short, kitchen torches are fun doodads that can help create wok hei flavor whilst stir-frying as readily as they can caramelize sugar on dessert.
 If you're ambitious and want to make a Baked Alaska or lemon meringue pie, a kitchen torch will help you get that beautiful, burnished meringue layer.
+They can even make a midnight snack s'more feasible in all its charred gooey glory.

-The Best Kitchen Torches
+Our Favorite Kitchen Torches

 What we liked: Iwatani is a familiar favorite in the restaurant industry, and for good reason: its torch head is affordable (less than $30) and low profile, requiring larger butane canisters (BU-5 and BU-6 cylinders) that are also relatively cheap and long-lasting.
 Plus, the firepower is nothing to sniff at.
 Of all the butane models, this torch provides the widest spread (almost three inches at the point of contact); on its highest setting, it has a 7-inch, mostly blue flame.
 This model features a reliable trigger starter that works the first time, every time; once lit, the torch stays lit and never cuts out.
 A dial on the back of the torch head allows you to easily adjust the intensity of the flame.

 When searing steak, the Iwatani is a fast performer, clocking in at two minutes and 45 seconds total for the top, bottom, and sides of the meat in my tests.
 The crust was even, with slightly charred sections throughout, while the interior was juicy with no visible gray band.
-Interestingly, this torch produced some “sooty” flavors in the steak, but not in an off-putting way—more reminiscent of Korean barbecue
+Interestingly, this torch produced some “sooty” flavors in the steak, but not in an off-putting way—more reminiscent of Korean barbecue.

 Because of its wide flame radius, the Iwatani performs equally well brûléeing sugar.
 While the highest setting proved too much for this task (the top burned rather quickly), dialing down the flame to medium intensity resulted in perfect crème brûlée with a golden brown, speckled, shattering crust and silky smooth custard underneath.